mkinney/discord_aibot/README.md

 You have a few options:
 1) Use a windows or mac computer that has sufficient cpu/memory to run the bot in the background, or
-2) Use a linux virtual machine to run in the background.
+2) Use a linux virtual machine via vagrant
+3) Use linux

 ## Windows based bot